How to Create a Custom WordPress Meta Box

 We took a look at custom meta boxes at a very high level so you may want to take a deeper look at these concepts.
 If you find yourself having a greater need for custom meta boxes, here are some great sources for further discovery:

 Or, check out our library of resources!
-Our commitment to developers doesn’t end at our world-class WordPress hosting and support—we’re also committed to giving back to the community through high-quality resources for continued learning.
+Our commitment to developers doesn’t end at our world-class hosting for WordPress websites and 24/7 support—we’re also committed to giving back to the community through high-quality resources for continued learning.